-Applicants for admission to the degree program must meet the general requirements for admission to graduate study and hold a B.A. or B.F.A. in Dance or the equivalent.
+Applicants for admission to the degree program must meet the general requirements for admission to graduate study and hold a Bachelor's Degree (B.A. or B.F.A. in Dance preferred).
 Candidates must meet the minimum requirements for the B.A. in Dance at UCI.
-Proposals for three choreographic works that could be completed in the graduate program must be submitted.
-An audition in ballet and modern technique is required for admission and is held in winter quarter.
-At this audition, applicants must also present a prepared five-minute choreographed piece, which may be a solo performed by the applicant, or a videotape of the applicant’s choreography.
+An audition in various dance techniques is required for admission and is held in winter quarter.
+At this audition, applicants must also present a prepared choreographed piece, which may be a solo performed by the applicant, or a video of the applicant’s choreography.
 Interviews with faculty are conducted following the audition, and applicants are given a short writing exercise.

 General Degree Requirements